 Tenant’s Right to Sublet in Connecticut

-If your lease does not prohibit subletting, then you are in the clear to do so.
-However, your lease might contain a clause requiring you to obtain your landlord’s approval prior to subletting.
-To get landlord approval you will want to send them a letter through certified mail, with a return receipt requested, outlining the terms of the sublet lease agreement.
-Certified mail is the only proof of delivery that most courts will accept in case you need to prove that you notified your landlord.
+If a lease does not prohibit subletting, then a tenant might be in the clear to do so.
+However, the lease might contain a clause requiring a tenant to obtain the landlord’s approval prior to subletting.
+To get landlord approval, send them a letter through certified mail with a return receipt requested, outlining the terms of the sublet lease agreement.
+Certified mail is the only proof of delivery that most courts will accept in case a tenant needs proof that they notified the landlord.

 The letter should include the following information:

 - The permanent home address of proposed subtenant or assignee.